 Wound Care & Treatment in Oklahoma City, OK

 Immediate Care of Oklahoma Provides Comprehensive Wound Care Services at Our Urgent Care Clinics That Include Laceration Treatment, Abrasion Treatment & Splinters Treatment.
 Call Us Today or Walk-in, No Appointment Is Needed.
-We Have 5 Locations Near You in OKC, Edmond & Norman, OK.
+We Have 7 Locations Near You in OKC, Edmond, Norman & Yukon, OK.

 Have you suffered a wound in the Oklahoma City area?
 Come to any of Immediate Care of Oklahoma’s five locations for prompt care from our board-certified physicians and experienced staff.
 Skip the long waits and expense of an emergency room and visit our walk-in urgent care center with no appointment needed!